 Ah, the winter.
 A festive season full of holiday joy, family bonding, and gift giving.
 And while gift giving tends to mean the high-point for many retail stores, it also means a major dip in home improvement spending.

 November through January tend to be the slowest three months for almost every home improvement trade as people save their money for holiday gifts.
 Add to that the fact that the winter makes it near impossible to do any exterior home work in many parts of the country and you can understand why your lead volume drops this time of year.CONTINUE READING

 If you are a home improvement contractor, chances are you get a good number of sales calls, emails, postcards from a lead generation company trying to sell you their leads.

-Assuming that a lead generation site is a good strategy for your business (that’s another topic all together), how should you decide which company is right for you?
-Here are some important things to consider when working with a home improvement lead generation company:
+Assuming that a lead generation site is a good strategy for your business, you may be wondering how to decide which company is right for you.
+Here are some important things to consider when working with a home improvement lead generation company.

 One of the technologies we offer contractors who use CraftJack is the ability to automatically track every call they make to each lead.
 This makes it easier for contractors to keep track of which leads have been called, when the last call was, and how long it took them (or their sales team) to make the first call.
 In the future it will let our system help contractors improve their follow up process by analyzing call data.

 Today I was browsing through the call logs in our system.
 I was shocked when I saw a call that a contractor made to a lead we sent them that lasted 105 minutes!CONTINUE READING

 With over 1.3 billion accounts and 145 million daily users, Twitter is one of the most popular social media platforms around.
 Bite-sized content draws user in who are looking for news, humor, and information from their favorite businesses and brands.
 If you’re a contractor looking to connect with your audience, learn the latest in the industry, and network with other professionals in field, you should be on Twitter too!CONTINUE READING